ArifulHridoy/Numerical_LAB--CSE-2208-_Project/README.md

 #### Gauss Elimination Theory

-Gaussian Elimination Report

-What it does
-- Solves linear systems using Gaussian elimination with partial pivoting.
-- Detects three outcomes per test case: Unique Solution, No Solution (inconsistent), Infinite Solutions (dependent).
-- Handles multiple test cases in a single run, reading from Input.txt and writing to Output.txt while printing to console.

-Input format (Input.txt)
-- First line: T (number of test cases)
-- For each test case:
-  - Line: n (number of variables/rows)
-  - Next n lines: n+1 numbers per line representing the augmented matrix [A|b]

-Algorithm steps
-1) Partial pivoting each column to select the largest pivot.
-2) Forward elimination to upper-triangular form.
-3) Consistency checks for zero/near-zero pivots and zero rows.
-4) Back substitution when a unique solution exists.

 Theory (brief)
 - Gaussian elimination transforms the augmented matrix [A|b] into an upper-triangular form U via elementary row operations.
 - Partial pivoting swaps rows to place the largest available pivot on the diagonal, reducing numerical error and avoiding division by tiny pivots.
 - If a pivot column becomes all zeros but the augmented part is non-zero, the system is inconsistent (no solution).
 If both are zero, the system may have infinitely many solutions.
 - Once U is obtained with non-zero diagonal entries, back substitution solves Ux = c efficiently from bottom to top.

-Output format
-- For each test case, console and Output.txt show:
-  - Header: Test Case k (nxn)
-  - Labeled block: Matrix: followed by the augmented matrix values to 3 decimals
-  - Result line:
-      * Unique Solution
-          x1 = value
-          x2 = value
-          ...
-      * No Solution
-      * Infinite Solutions
+Algorithm steps
+1) Partial pivoting each column to select the largest pivot.
+2) Forward elimination to upper-triangular form.
+3) Consistency checks for zero/near-zero pivots and zero rows.
+4) Back substitution when a unique solution exists.

 Notes
 - Uses a tolerance of 1e-10 to treat pivots or coefficients as zero for stability.